Wedding of Prince George and Princess Victoria Mary: Wedding dress

 Upon the announcement of the engagement, Arthur Silver of the Silver Studio, was approached to design the wedding dress.
 Silver had designed the dress for Princess Mary's intended wedding to the Duke of Clarence and Avondale, in 1892.
 This 'Lily of the Valley' creation had been made public just days before the Duke of Clarence's untimely death in January 1892 but had to be completely abandoned.
 The design chosen for the York-Teck wedding was 'The May Silks'; the dress would feature embroidery of the emblems of a rose, shamrock and thistle, and be trimmed with the traditional orange blossom and true lovers knots.

 The dress itself was put together by Linton and Curtis of Albemarle Street, London.
 The front of the dress was made of white satin, featuring three small flounces old Honiton lace which had been used on the wedding dress of her mother.
 The bodice, cut at the throat, was long and pointed and was made of white and silver brocade, also featuring a small amount of her mother's Honiton lace near the top and on the upper part of the sleeve.
 The veil, previously used by her mother was fastened with diamond pins gifted by Queen Victoria.
 Matching the orange blossom elements to the dress, small wreaths were placed all the way around the bust and on the hair.
 Princess Mary completed the wedding outfit with a diamond tiara from Queen Victoria; diamond rivière necklace from the Prince and Princess of Wales; and diamond earrings and anchor brooch, a wedding gift from Prince George.

+Gifts

+Donations were made by gentlemen who bore the name George.
+A gift of the Badge of St. George was presented to the future King by Lord George Hamilton.